-Survey response rates will be described using frequencies, percentages, and item non-responses.
-Data visualizations (e.g., bar plots, histograms) will be generated to identify response patterns.
-Descriptive statistics will be calculated for participant demographics, clinician roles, experience level and Likert-scale responses.
+Survey response rates will be described using frequencies, percentages and item non-responses.
+Data visualisations (eg, bar plots, histograms) will be generated to identify response patterns.
+Descriptive statistics will be calculated for participant demographics, clinician roles, experience level and Likert scale responses.
 Additionally, coefficient alpha and factor analysis will determine reliability and construct validity, respectively.
-Response trends that suggest variation in inotrope use at the clinician- and institution-levels will be identified via the descriptive statistics and be considered for purposive sampling in Phase 3.
+Response trends that suggest variation in inotrope use at the clinician and institution levels will be identified via the descriptive statistics and be considered for purposive sampling in phase III.